HelmholtzAI-FZJ/2024-11-course-deep-learning-in-neuroscience/01-access-machines.md

 As of now, I expect you managed to:

 - Stay awake for the most part of this morning 😴
-- Have your own ssh keys 🗝️🔐
-- A working ssh connection to the supercomputers 🖥️
+- A working connection to the supercomputers 🖥️
-- Can edit and transfer files via VSCode 📝
+- Can edit and transfer files via jupyter-jsc 📝
 - Submit jobs and read results 📫
 - Access web services on the login nodes 🧙‍♀️
 - Is ready to make great code! 💪